Lapras1910/Linux_workpackages_task/README.md

 ~~save changes~~
 shorewall check
 ```
-- if no errors come up I only have to save existing firewall rules and disable iptables service
+- if no errors come up I only have to save existing firewall rules
 ```

-service iptables save
-service iptables stop

-chkconfig iptables off
+iptables-save > /root/old.firewall.config
 ```